AssetFetch/spec/spec.md

 # About Endpoints

-The interaction model described in the [General Operation](#general-operation) section principally implies that there are three kinds of HTTP(s)-based endpoints that a provider MUST implement and  to be implemented by the provider:
+The interaction model described in the [General Operation](#general-operation) section principally implies that there are three kinds of HTTP(s)-based endpoints that a provider MUST implement:

-The provider MUST implement:
 - An initialization endpoint
 - An endpoint for querying assets
 - An endpoint for querying implementations of one specific asset

-The provider MAY implement, based on their needs:
+Depending on which features it wants to use, the provider MUST implement:
-- A connection status endpoint
+- A connection status endpoint if it wants to use custom headers for authentication
-- An endpoint for unlocking resources
-- An endpoint for obtaining previously withheld datablocks after the unlocking step
+- An endpoint for unlocking resources and an endpoint for obtaining previously withheld datablocks if it wants to support asset unlocking (i.e. purchases).

 The URI for the initialization endpoint is communicated by the provider to the user through external means (such as listing it on the provider's website).
 The URIs and parameters for all subsequent endpoints are not defined explicitly by the specification and are communicated from the provider to the client.
 This gives the provider great flexibility in how to structure its data and backend implementation.
-Providers with simple data formats, small asset collections and no need for authentication or asset unlocking are theoretically even able to pre-generate all API responses and upload them as JSON files to a static web hosting service.

 ### The `meta` template
 All provider responses on all endpoints MUST carry the `meta` field to communicate key information about the current response.